Mankell Family History

 HW Mankell's cabinet, owned by Kurt Mankell

 While in Willmar, the farm still needed to be worked.
-There is documentation in the farm title abstract of renting the farm in 1884 to Per Hoej (a Danish name and is also seen as “Per Hoy” in abstracts ).
+There is documentation in the farm title abstract of renting the farm in 1884 to Per Hoej (a Danish name and is also seen as �Per Hoy� in abstracts ).
 Per Hoej farmed all the Mankell land until 1888.
 As is obvious, the Mankell farm has not been farmed continuously by Mankells from 1867 to present times.
-The land currently has been rented by Lonnie Fosso since 1993.
-(As a side note, Kurt always wondered why there were a few quarter sections north of the farm and South county highway 40 that had no homesteads.
+Lonnie Fosso rented the acreage from 1993 until he purchased 150 acres of the homestead in 2014.
+(As a side note, Kurt always wondered why there were a few quarter sections north of the farm and South of County Highway 40 that had no homesteads.
 It turns out the railroad had them first, not homesteaders.)

 An old settler of the county, Mr. H.W.
 Mankel (sic) of Lake Andrew passed to eternal rest on Sunday last.
 He had been sick but a short time, and his death was rather sudden, although not entirely unexpected.
-Mr. Mankel was fifty three years of age (note: an “old” settler at 53!): he came to America thirty three years ago and has been a resident of this county twenty three years.
+Mr. Mankel was fifty three years of age (note: an �old� settler at 53!): he came to America thirty three years ago and has been a resident of this county twenty three years.
 He leaves a wife and family of eight grown up children.
 Funeral services will be held today.

 Funeral flowers for HW Mankell